whydoubt/QueensPrime/README.md

 |12 |479.001 * 10^6 |
 |16 | 20.923 * 10^12|

-The two regular diagonals may be uniqely identified as the sum and the difference of the row and column numbers.
-That is, if queens sit on locations (0, 3) and (4, 7) then they share the 'difference' diagonal of -3, and if they sit on locatins (3, 4) and (1, 6) then they share the 'sum' diagonal of 7.
+The two regular diagonals may be uniquely identified as the sum and the difference of the row and column numbers.
+That is, if queens sit on locations (0, 3) and (4, 7) then they share the 'difference' diagonal of -3, and if they sit on locations (3, 4) and (1, 6) then they share the 'sum' diagonal of 7.